troystribling/BlueCap/Documentation/CentralManager.md

 ### <a name="central_characteristic_update">Characteristic Update Notifications</a>

 After a Peripherals Characteristics are discovered subscribing to Characteristic value update notifications is possible.
-Several BlueCap Characteristic methods are available,
+Several `Characteristic` methods are available,

 ```swift
 // subscribe to characteristic update